Pan seared New York steak with whiskey and cream.

-We choose New York steaks, however fillets, boneless sirloin or rib eye can be an excellent alternative cuts.
+We choose New York steaks, however fillets, or rib eye can be an excellent alternative.
 Cognac is a great substitute to the whiskey.
-As with any spirits been added to or near a hot pan and flame, caution as to easy pouring the whiskey into the skillet and keep your body to a distance.
+As with any spirits been added to or near a hot pan and flame, caution as to easy pouring the whiskey into the skillet and keep your body at a distance.

 Simple green salad to start the meal, and rosemary roasted potatoes to help with the wonderful sauce and steak.